 We pride ourselves on honesty, integrity, and commitment to our students, educators, and administrators.
 We strive for athletic excellence by promoting and developing student leadership and are committed to fostering gender equity and fair opportunities for students/athletes, coaches, and athletic administrators.

-San Diego Mesa winner of 2011-12 Chet DeVore Trophy -- San Diego Mesa College has been named the recipient of the 2011-12 Chet DeVore Trophy, which is awarded annually to the Pacific Coast Athletic Conference member college with the most successful men’s and women’s intercollegiate athletic program for the academic year.
+Palomar takes home the 2012-13 Chet DeVore Trophy (June 18, 2013) – For the second time in the award's four year history, Palomar College has been named the recipient of the Chet DeVore Trophy, which is awarded annually to the Pacific Coast Athletic Conference member college with the most successful men's and women's intercollegiate athletic program for the academic year.

 The award is named after the late Chester S. "Chet" DeVore, founding Commissioner of the Pacific Coast Athletic Conference.
 DeVore was President / Superintendent of Southwestern College in Chula Vista from 1961, when he supervised construction and development of its new Chula Vista campus, until his retirement as one of the nation's most respected community college CEOs 21 years later.
 He became the first Commissioner of the PCAC, the host conference for community college athletics in San Diego County and Imperial County, in 1982.
 He served until his retirement from that post in 1998.
 DeVore, a World War II hero and Purple Heart and Bronze Star recipient who left a long legacy both in academics and athletics at the college, conference, state and national levels, died in January 2011.
 He was 92.

-Mesa accumulated 241 points in a scoring system that rewards state community college team finishes, conference team finishes and major conference individual awards.
+Palomar accumulated 330 points in a scoring system that rewards state community college team finishes, conference team finishes and major conference individual awards.
+The Comets' conference championships came in baseball (PCAC), men's basketball (tie with MiraCosta, PCAC), women's basketball (PCAC), women's golf (Foothill Conference), softball (tie with Mesa, PCAC), women's tennis (PCAC), women's water polo (PCAC) and wrestling (Southwest Conference).

 CHET DEVORE TROPHY WINNERS